elbriant/sagahelper/README.md

 - Story Reader
 - Penguin Logistics implementation
 - Languagues
-- Change the app's name (too much prts)
+- add character dynamic sprites (dont know where to find the assets)

 ### Disclaimer
 The developer(s) of this application does not have any affiliation with Hypergryph.